apple/swift-crypto/README.md

 # Swift Crypto

-Swift Crypto is an open-source implementation of a substantial portion of the API of [Apple CryptoKit](https://developer.apple.com/documentation/cryptokit) suitable for use on Linux platforms.
+Swift Crypto is an open-source implementation of a substantial portion of the API of [Apple CryptoKit](https://developer.apple.com/documentation/cryptokit) suitable for use on Linux and ARM64 Windows platforms.
 It enables cross-platform or server applications with the advantages of CryptoKit.

 ## Using Swift Crypto